AI for Code · A senior engineering team on standby

 Opens a clean PR with the summary, the affected files, and the reasoning.
 Tags the right reviewer.
 Updates the ticket.

-Claude Code writes your code in your style.
+The coding agent writes your code in your style.
 With your conventions.
 Not generic patterns from training data.
 Your senior engineers stop writing boilerplate.
 They start reviewing finished work.
 Roadmap velocity moves at 3-5x — without hiring a single new engineer.

-The 48X graph
+The 48X Brain

 Every source